Umbonium moniliferum

 Umbonium moniliferum is a species of sea snail, a marine gastropod mollusk in the family Trochidae, the top snails.

 Description

 The size of the shell varies between 10 mm and 20 mm.
 The solid shell is depressed with a very low, conoidal spire.
 Its color pattern is yellow, pinkish or whitish, closely tessellated with purple-brown or bluish slate-color, the basal callus purplish flesh-colored.
 Its surface is shining, polished, with spiral sulci above, generally 3–5 in number on the body whorl, often subobsolete.
 The suture is sometimes margined by a row of prominent tubercles, 8 to 11 on the body whorl.
 The shell contains about six whorls, the last rounded at the periphery, convex beneath.
 The callus is quite heavy, convex and circular.

 Distribution

-This marine species occurs off Japan.
+This marine species occurs off Japan and South Korea.